Traffic management

 Permits are needed for traffic management if you are:

-These permits require a traffic management plan and/or a Traffic Guidance Scheme (TGS), which must be prepared by an accredited traffic control provider in line with the Transport Operations (Road Use Management) Act 1995 and the Manual of Uniform Traffic Control Devices and include:
+These permits require a traffic management plan and/or a Traffic Guidance Scheme (TGS), which must be prepared by an accredited traffic control provider in line with the Department of Transport and Main Roads Transport Operations (Road Use Management) Act 1995 (TORUM) and the Department of Transport and Main Roads Manual of Uniform Traffic Control Devices (MUTCD) and include:

 If the roads and/or road reserves are being impacted on a state controlled road you will need a Department of Transport and Main Roads permit as well as a Council permit.